-At Karijini Eco Resort there is only an Optus phone tower, so the reception is quite good for anyone with Optus.
+At Karijini Eco Resort there is quite good reception for people with Telstra and Optus.
 All other networks coverage is patchy however in some of the higher spots like Mount Bruce you may get a text away!
 In Tom Price and Exmouth you should be able to get reception from most service providers, however Telstra is the most reliable.